danieldelcore/mega-interview-guide/README.md

 }
 ```

-### Pass By Value And Pass By Reference In JavaScript
+### Pass By Value & Pass By Reference In JavaScript
 Javascript uses a **pass by value** strategy for **primitives** but uses **pass by reference** for **objects including arrays** (AKA [call by sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)).

 **Pass by reference** is when variables passed in to functions are given the direct memory address.
 This allows the function to manipulate the object or primitive as it exists outside the scope of the function.